HidetoKimura/carnd_advanced_lane_lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for this step is contained in the 10th,12th code cell of the IPython notebook located in "./project_main.ipynb ".
+The code for this step is contained in the 10th,12th code cell of the IPython notebook located in "./project_main.ipynb".

-Input an image of the lane candidate in `get_masked_lane_image`, divide 6 zones and take a mask with a rectangle of `center_point` and `width` in `get_sliding_window`.
+Input the image of the lane candidate in `get_masked_lane_image`, divide 6 zones and take the mask with a rectangle of `center_point` and `width` in `get_sliding_window`.
 This `width` is +/- 300 pixel and `center_point` is updated by histogram in the window.

 ~~~~
 [10th cell]